shawn11ZX/LearningEnglish/prefix and suffix.md

 _suffix  forming  nouns_

+- action or process: union; communication; creation
-- action or condition: union, communication
+- result of an action or process: indention

 ## in- il- im- ir-